Model Performance

 For use cases where the data shape is fixed such as static images of the same size and resolution, the optimization recommendation is to use Apache Arrow Fixed Shape Tensor Arrays or pyarrow.FixedSizeListArray.
 The following example demonstrates a Wallaroo BYOP Framework code to support this data scheme.

-Note that both the input and output schemas use the fix shape tensor data type, but they are not required to be the same data type or use same optimization.
+Note that both the input and output schemas use the fix shape tensor data type.

 The model input and output schema are as follows.